 Guidelines

-Posters will be presented March 8, 6:30 – 8:00 p.m. in conjunction with the conference reception.
+Posters will be presented during the Poster Session & Reception on March 8, 6:30 – 8:00 p.m.

 Poster presenters are not supplied with audio visual equipment, Internet access or electrical power.
 Please keep in mind that rented equipment, electrical, and internet is at the expense of the presenter.